They tell you that motherhood is life changing, and the best thing that you can ever dream of being blessed with.

 Cuddling and close contact with your baby has proven mental and physical benefits!

 I bloody love cuddling my son.
 This post will explore the proven benefits of cuddling your baby, and why we should ignore anyone who criticises us for having ‘velcro babies‘!
+In fact, touch & physical nurturing is vital for optimal development in all areas for your wee one.

 “You hold him too much!”